fedluc/qupled/docs/examples.rst

 Post-process the results
 ------------------------

-Apart from the implmented schemes, qupled also includes a set of post-processing tools that can be used to further analyze the results of the calculations and extract valuable information about the system.
+Qupled also includes a set of post-processing tools that can be  used to further analyze the results of the calculations and extract valuable information about the system.

 Compute additional quantities from an existing object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~